 Eastern Cape Safaris

 With world-class 5-star luxury safari lodges, the Eastern Cape caters not only for luxury lovers but also for adventurists and family safaris in excellent value 3- and 4-star lodges.
 The Eastern Cape offers an array of attractions, including 800km (500 mi) of pristine coastline and breath-taking beaches.
 Easy access to Port Elizabeth Airport makes it a convenient safari destination.
-If your travel itinerary does not provide for lengthy travel to the Kruger, then head on over to the Eastern Cape reserves for an idyllic combination of beach, bush and beguiling wildlife encounters.
+If your travel itinerary does not provide for lengthy travel to the famous game reserves in South Africa, such as the Kruger, then head on over to the Eastern Cape safari for an idyllic combination of beach, bush and beguiling wildlife encounters.

 The Eastern Cape is a malaria-free safari area.